cwensel/cascading/cascading-hadoop2-tez/README.md

 * There is no Vertex 'parallelization' default in Tez, FlowRuntimeProps must be called per application (see sample applications above).

-* Currently no way to algorithmically set node parallelization.update
+* Currently no way to algorithmically set node parallelization.

 * Tests ignore parallelization settings, otherwise both local mode and mini cluster modes deadlock.